XuHaozhe0204/XuHaozhe0204.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Haozhe XU ’s Homepage!"
+title: "Welcome to Haozhe’s Homepage!"
 author_profile: true
 redirect_from:
   - /about/